oxi-dev0/Texture-Graph/src/Nodes/README.md

 # TGNode Language v0.8 Documentation
 > This language is not smart and requires specific spacing to work;
-> Each token must be seperated by a space, and each keyword must be seperated by a newline.
+> Each token must be seperated by a space, and each keyword must be separated by a newline.

 A VSCode syntax extension can be found [here](https://github.com/oxi-dev0/TGNL)